zlrs/copy-include-directive/README.md

-# copy--include-directive README
+# copy--include README

-This is the README for your extension "copy--include-directive".
+This is the README for your extension "copy--include".
 After writing up a brief description, we recommend including the following sections.

 ## Features